docker/docs/docker-cloud/migration/cloud-to-swarm.md

 ## Test converted stackfile

+> Remember to update your DNS for service endpoints.

 Before migrating, you should thoroughly test each new _service stack_ stackfile in a Docker CE cluster in swarm mode.
 Test the simple stackfile first -- that is, the stackfile that most literally mimics what you have in Docker Cloud.
 Once that works, start testing some of the more robust features in the extended examples.

-Healthy testing includes spinning up the application with the new _service stack_ stackfile, performing scaling operations, and doing updates and rollbacks.
-You should also manage your _service stack_ stackfiles in a version control system.
+Healthy testing includes _deploying_ the application with the new _service stack_ stackfile, performing _scaling_ operations, increasing _load_, running _failure_ scenarios, and doing _updates_ and _rollbacks_.
+These tests are specific to each of your applications.
+You should also manage your manifest files in a version control system.

 The following steps explain how to deploy your app from the **target** Docker Swarm stackfile and verify that it is running.
 Perform the following from a manager node in your swarm cluster.